 Anyway, if I figure out how to express the ways to make that agonizing, dissolute sense of rules that matter more than people work for horror in a fictive setting, I’ll give you a full essay on that.
 For now, we’re back to fantasy horror.

 Fantasy horror presents you with a limitless range of options.
-For the same reason, you have a limitless number of hoops you may have to tie yourself into.
-Let’s consider the above story: she doesn’t use any explicit magic system, though fellow practitioners and occult scholars will doubtless note her obsession with ritual objects like the dagger and say, “Oh, she’s using sympathetic magic!”
+For the same reason, you have a limitless number of loops you may end up tying yourself into.
+Let’s consider the above story: the witch doesn’t use any explicit magic system, though fellow practitioners and occult scholars will doubtless note her obsession with ritual objects like the dagger and say, “Oh, she’s using sympathetic magic!”

 Well, more accurately, that’s what she tries to do.
 Does it work?
 Does the witch gain any insight from her augury before her impossibly abrupt end?
 We don’t know, and I do mean we because I haven’t answered these questions for myself and I don’t intend to.
 I want this piece to remain a horror story for me, not a mystery.